 - Fuel – NPD’s fuel range includes 91 Unleaded, 95 Premium, Diesel and NPD 100Plus

-- Discounts – customers can access fuel discounts by using the SuperGold Card at participating manned NPD sites, by using supermarket discount dockets, and via NPD’s Discount Days promotion.
-Customers can sign up for email and/or text alerts, and to receive notifications about discounts and promotions at NPD self-serve sites
+- Discounts – customers can access fuel discounts by using the SuperGold Card at participating manned NPD sites and via NPD’s Discount Days promotion.
+Customers can sign up for email and/or text alerts, and to receive notifications about discounts and promotions at NPD self-serve sites.
+Customers can also use fuel dockets from any supermarkets for discounts of up to 12c per litre

 - Other services – the NPD Refresh Cafe, at select locations, serves both coffee and food.
 Some locations also offer services including car washing and LPG